apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What a generative AI iPhone could look like**
+**PNG landslide: Villagers dig with bare hands for remains of missing relatives**

-You can read more about it [here](https://www.cnn.com/2024/05/28/tech/ai-iphone/index.html).
+You can read more about it [here](https://apnews.com/article/papua-new-guinea-landslide-79e867795f8293aab3f35da58b0d1d47).

 ## Requirements
 - Python 3.8